- More than 400 LinkedIn Endorsements received in total.

-- More than 30 LinkedIn Endorsements received for Search Engine Optimization (SEO) and for Algorithms.
+- More than 30 LinkedIn Endorsements received for Algorithms, Search Engine Optimization (SEO), and Statistics.

-- More than 10 LinkedIn Endorsements received for each of the following skills: Statistics, Web Marketing, Search Engine Marketing (SEM), Java, Linux, and IDL.
+- More than 10 LinkedIn Endorsements received for Linux, Programming, Java, IDL, Search Engine Marketing (SEM), Data Analysis, Astronomy, and Web Marketing.

-- Also experienced in the online travel industry, astronomy, astrophysics, scientific instrumentation, data reduction, data analysis, C/C++, Fortran, shell scripting, HTML, UNIX, and LaTeX.
+- Also experienced in the online travel industry, physics, astrophysics, scientific instrumentation, C/C++, Fortran, shell scripting, HTML, UNIX, and LaTeX.

 - Ph.D., Astronomy, Yale University, 2002